Vili people: Demographics

-The construction of the Congo-Océan railway will decimate the local populations via pneumococcal and dysentery, so that Sara brought back from Chad and Banda from the Ubangi-Shari will be able to complete this voracious project in human lives.
+The construction of the Congo-Océan railway decimates the local populations via pneumococcal and dysentery, so that Sara brought back from Chad and Banda from the Ubangi-Shari will be able to complete the project in human lives.

 Between 1925 and 1949, the birth and rise of Pointe-Noire will depopulate the villages of the Hinterland.
 Schooling and the attraction for the urban lifestyle will accentuate rural loss.
 From 1962, the number of Vili established in Pointe-Noire exceeds that of those in rural areas.
 In 1965, the Vili ethnic group was absorbed to almost 60% by the implantation of the city of Pointe-Noire on these lands.
 More than the others, it has suffered the full brunt of the consequences of urbanization and the distentions of traditional tenure.

 In 1957, the anthropologist Maurice Chabeuf estimated at 36 000, the number of Vili nationals and wondered how this people had not yet disappeared despite all these endured scourges.

 Nowadays, most of the villages are located along the routes of communication (roads, CFCO).

 Outside Pointe-Noire, the economic capital, the population density of the Kouilou is generally very low.
 From 1.7 hab./km2 to 1984, it rose to 6.8 hab./km2 in 2017. however, there are areas of tension for access to natural resources (hunting and fisheries) and land control, such as the Conkouati Lagoon.

 Although spared during the civil wars of 1993 and 1997, Pointe-Noire and its hinterland will see a mass flock of migrants from the Pool Department and the countries of the Niari.
 The unsuitable infrastructure still does not allow to this day to absorb this overflow of population. which accentuates land pressure.